objektwerks/python/README.md

 Python
 ------
-Survey of Python 3 features.
+Survey of Python 3 features and external modules.

 Virtual Env
 -----------